 Grand Prairie’s Prairie Lights is a huge holiday light park near Joe Pool Lake.
 You can drive through and take in all the sights.
 It typically takes 45 minutes to drive straight through with light traffic and longer during the weekends.
 Stop at the Holiday Village for some shopping and photos.
 You can also walk two miles of the pathway which is illuminated by 4 million lights.
 Admission to the park is $45 per car, pack as many you want in the car 🙂

 Addison’s Vitruvian Park is another famous spot for dazzling lights.
 The Park is transformed into a magical wonderland with more than 500 LED-covered arbors.
 Vitruvian Lights are on display from Friday, Nov.
-29 through New Year’s Day.
+29 through New Year’s Day and it is FREE!
 Check their event calendar for live performances and special celebrations.

 The Dallas Zoo is another great place to check out during the holiday season.
 They have over a million twinkling lights in ZooNorth and silk-covered lanterns in the shape of your favorite animals.
-The zoo is open late for the holidays with light shows, Santa meet-and-greets, live music, s’mores, and more.
-You can see more info on Zoo Lights which is open through January 5, here.
+The Dallas Zoo is usually open late for the holidays with light shows, Santa meet-and-greets, live music, s’mores, and more. ( For 2021 Dallas Zoo Lights Presented by Reliant is a drive-thru event.
+Get tickets here)

 Christmas Carriage Rides